Wolvercote Montessori Nursery

 Forest Farm Primary School has three primary classes.

 There are two age groups in each class; 5-7, 7-9, 9-11.
-This means that because of different ages and abilities that child feel as ease working with children of similar ability, regardless of age, but with the added advantage of working with children older, as their role model (younger children learn so much from this) and younger (to feel responsible and help and support a younger child and at the same time reinforce their own learning) This promotes a non competitive approach and children are in charge of their own leaning and feel at ease without judgement.
+This means that because of different ages and abilities, children feel at ease working with children of similar ability regardless of age but with the added advantage of working both with older children as their role model (younger children learn so much from this) and younger children (to feel responsible for, help and support a younger child and at the same time reinforce their own learning).
+This promotes a non competitive approach and children are in charge of their own leaning and feel at ease without judgement.